-More and more, kitchens are incorporating dining rooms and sitting rooms into a unified space.
+More and more, kitchens are incorporating dining rooms and sitting rooms into a unified open floor plan.
 Consequently, kitchen cabinets are looking more like fine furniture, and counters and islands are becoming dining tables.
 Banquette seating can offer comfortable seating for people who congregate in the kitchen for more than food.

+We still love our white cabinetry.
 Beautiful and timeless, white cabinets are a versatile choice for any kitchen.
-One attraction of white cabinetry is that it works with multiple architectural styles -- from traditional to country chic to contemporary.
+One attraction of white cabinetry is that it works with multiple design styles -- including traditional, country chic, and contemporary.
 White cabinetry opens a room to a number of decor choices and color palettes that have no boundaries and turns the kitchen into a backdrop that can be embellished as much or as little as you'd like.

 Ready to take the plunge into white cabinets?
 Here are some of our favorite white paint colors.

 It's timeless and comes in a variety of shades such as sky, indigo, and aqua.
 Plus, like white, blue works in a variety of design styles.
 Consider it as a go-to color for backsplashes, islands, or even your perimeter cabinets.

 Meanwhile, in the world of lower cabinets, drawers are making a strong showing.
 They make it easy to stack items, keeping pots, pans, and baking dishes in better order.